-This guide covers the most important facts related to finding a house when relocating to Toronto, Mississauga, Oakville or Burlington.
-With tens of thousands of new immigrants moving to Toronto each year, we’re well-versed in what they need in terms of finding a good home and neighbourhood.
+This guide covers the essentials of finding a home when relocating to Toronto, Mississauga, Oakville, or Burlington.
+With tens of thousands of immigrants arriving in the GTA annually, our goal is to help guide our clients through the extremely stressful process of finding a home while relocating overseas.

 What To Expect When Relocating To Toronto